sct/overseerr/docs/support/faq.md

 # Frequently Asked Questions (FAQ)

 {% hint style="info" %}
-If you can't find the solution to your problem here, please seek help on [Discord](https://discord.gg/PkCWJSeCk7).
+If you can't find the solution to your problem here, please read [Need Help?](./need-help.md) and reach out to us on [Discord](https://discord.gg/PkCWJSeCk7).

 _Please do not post questions or support requests on the GitHub issue tracker!_
 {% endhint %}